iforge-uos/ignis/apps/anvil2/README.md

 e.g. `users/$id/training/in-person.$location` -> `/api/users/{id}/training/in-person/{location}`

+If a path shouldn't show up as a route, prefix the name with an underscore.

-TODO middleware that autodocs the body?
+TODO middleware that autologs the body?

 TODO update sign in sonners to use abort controllers

+TODO migrate to add OpenAPILink

+TODO tanstack start and make TeamName work?